 The appearance and messages of Mary at Fatima, Portugal in 1917 were not well known in the United States at this time.
 Father Colgan read a magazine article about Our Lady’s appearance and was amazed when he read that she stated that “…Russia will be converted…” Since the “Cold War” with the militantly atheistic Communists and their Red Army in the Soviet Union (formerly Russia) was starting to occur after the Second World War, he told his parishioners that he wanted to start devotions specifically to Our Lady of Fatima.
 He preached from the altar that he wanted to start a “Blue Army of Our Lady of Fatima” that would be a spiritual force against the atheistic policies of the Soviet Union and their Red Army.
 Parishioners were encouraged to wear blue ribbons or blue clothing as a reminder of this devotion.

-He heard about another New Jersey resident, John M. Haffert, who had founded a Scapular Society and had developed a Pledge Card after conversations with Sister Lucia, the sole survivor of the three children who witnessed and spoke to Our Lady at Fatima.
-He invited John to speak to his parishioners and tell them about Our Lady of Fatima and the Pledge.
-The Pledge was to make a morning offering, wear the Scapular, and pray the Rosary daily.
-At the time, the Five First Saturday devotions were optional, but have since become mandatory.
-The Pledge quickly became known as the Blue Army Pledge and it started to spread from parish to parish, first in NJ, then in surrounding states.
-Soon, it became a worldwide movement known in the USA and some countries as the Blue Army of Our Lady of Fatima, and in other countries as the World Apostolate of Fatima.
-The numbers were soon in the millions and the final estimates were anywhere from 30 to 40 MILLION people who had signed this Pledge to Our Lady.
+He heard about another New Jersey resident, John M. Haffert, who had founded a Scapular Apostolate and had developed a Pledge card after conversations in 1946 with Sister Lucia, the sole survivor of the three shepherd children at Fatima, who was given the mission to spread devotion to the Immaculate Heart of Mary.
+He invited John to speak to his parishioners and tell them about Our Lady of Fatima and the pledge.
+The pledge was to make a morning offering, pray the Rosary daily and wear the Scapular as a sign of consecration to Mary’s Immaculate Heart.
+At the time, the Five First Saturdays devotion was optional, but has since been added to the pledge.
+The pledge quickly became known as the Blue Army Pledge and it started to spread from parish to parish, first in New Jersey, then in surrounding states.
+This was known as the March of Pledges.
+Soon, it became a worldwide movement known in the USA and some countries as the Blue Army of Our Lady of Fatima.
+The numbers were quickly in the millions and the final estimates were anywhere from 30 to 40 MILLION people who had signed the Blue Army Pledge.